Current Group Members

 Profiles: LinkedIn | ResearcherID | ResearchGate | GoogleScholar

 Daeho Han was born in Seoul, South Korea, in 1995.
 He earned his BS in Chemistry from Ajou University in 2017.
 While at Ajou University, he joined the gas-phase spectroscopy lab under the guidance of Prof. Hyuk Kang, where he focused on theoretical calculations for target biomolecules based on experiments.
 His work with quantum mechanical software, such as Gaussian 09, intensified his interest in theoretical and computational chemistry.
 He later collaborated with the Prof. Chun-Woo Lee group, experiencing fundamental calculations such as united/separated atom limits and photon scattering by atoms.
 Driven by these experiences, Daeho got motivated to research light-driven phenomena in molecular systems and beyond after obtaining his undergraduate degree.
 In 2017, he started on an MD-Ph.D. combined program at Ulsan National Institute of Science and Technology (UNIST) and joined the lab of Prof. Seung Kyu Min.
 During his graduate studies, he delved into nonadiabatic molecular dynamics (NAMD) based on exact factorization and worked on the development of new NAMD methods tailored for extended and condensed systems.
 Working alongside his colleagues, he became one of the developers of pyUNIxMD, an object-oriented Python program designed for NAMD simulations.
 He also collaborated with experimental groups, furthering his expertise in solid-state DFT-based calculations using Quantum Espresso and VASP, etc. Towards the end of his graduate program, Daeho attended the CyberTraining Workshop at the University at Buffalo in July 2022.
-This experience drove him to join the group led by Prof. Alexey Akimov and continue his career, particularly focusing on the Libra package.
+This experience drove him to join the group led by Prof. Alexey Akimov.
+He contributed to implementing independent-trajectory NAMD algorithms based on exact factorization, i.e., SHXF, MFXF and MQCXF into Libra and continues to work on developing novel NAMD methodologies.

 Graduate Students